How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip connections?: Experimental Setup and Results

-Since we have now established a concrete relationship between gradient propagation and topological properties, in the rest of the paper, we will show that NN-Mass can be used to identify and design efficient CNNs that achieve similar accuracy as models with significantly higher \textit{\#}Params/FLOPS/layers.
+Having established a concrete relationship between gradient propagation and topological properties, we now show that NN-Mass can identify efficient CNNs that achieve similar accuracy as models with significantly higher \#Params/FLOPS/layers.
+Unless specified, our CNN models belong to the DenseNet setup.
+We will explicitly indicate when the results are for ResNets/WRNs/MobileNets.

-\paragraph{Model Performance.} Fig.~\ref{avpavm2}(a) shows the test accuracy of various CNNs \textit{vs.} total \textit{\#}Params.
-As evident, models with highly different number of parameters (\textit{e.g.}, see models A-E in box W), achieve a similar test accuracy.
+\paragraph{Model Performance for CIFAR-10 dataset.} Fig.~\ref{avpavm2}(a) shows the test accuracy of various CNNs \textit{vs.} total \#Params.
+As evident, models with highly different \#Params (\textit{e.g.}, see models A-E in box W), achieve a similar test accuracy.
 Note that, there is a large gap in the model size: CNNs in box W

 range from 5M parameters (model A) to 9M parameters (models D,E).
 Again, as shown in Fig.~\ref{avpavm2}(b), when plotted against NN-Mass, the test accuracy curves of CNNs with different depths cluster together (\textit{e.g.}, models A-E in box W cluster into A'-E' within bucket Z).
-Hence, NN-Mass identifies CNNs with similar accuracy, despite having highly different \textit{\#}Params/layers.
-The same holds true for models within X and Y.
+Hence, NN-Mass identifies CNNs with similar accuracy, despite having highly different \#Params/layers.
+The same holds true for models within X and Y boxes.
+More results with different width multipliers are given in Appendix~\ref{diffWC10_App}.
+For higher width values, the models tend to cluster even more tightly for NN-Mass.